robert-westenberger/knowledgebase/web-development/interviewing/front-end/html.md

 - Formatting of dates and currencies.
 - Don't concatenate translated strings.
 Languages will have different word order.
 - Language reading direction (LTR vs RTL).

+# What are data- attribute good for?
+They are intended to store extra data within DOM nodes.
+They generally aren't encouraged anymore since the data model is better stored within javascript itself.

+#